WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who helped you this week?

 * ME - helpful discussion about medications and also about standardisation of data.
+* Helped ED to set up a folder on project repository - trying to take this extra work of uploading and formatting resources off him so he can concentrate on the the database.

 #### What did you achieve?